CIBC Theatre: Notable productions

 This theater has been home to many pre-Broadway tours and world premieres.
 Michael Crawford played a one-night benefit concert for the newly restored theater's opening night May 24, 2006.
 Martin Short performed in his sketch comedy satire Martin Short: Fame Becomes Me for two weeks in July 2006.
 High School Musical premiered in July 2007 during its pre-Broadway tour.
 Jersey Boys began a 28-month run at the theater in October 2007, followed by the pre-Broadway premiere of Cyndi Lauper's Kinky Boots in October and November 2012.
 The theater hosted a sit-down production of The Book of Mormon which officially opened on December 19, 2012, and played through October 6, 2013.
 In December 2015, it began the premiere engagement of a new musical Gotta Dance directed and choreographed by Jerry Mitchell and starring Georgia Engel, Stefanie Powers, Lillias White and Andre DeShields.
 The production played through January 17, 2016.
 The theater hosted a resident production of Hamilton that opened September 27, 2016. and ran until January 5, 2020.

-As the Shubert Theater, the venue hosted the premiere of The Goodbye Girl in 1993 prior to its Broadway run.
+As the Shubert Theater, the venue hosted the six-week Chicago run of Sherlock Holmes, featuring Leonard Nimoy in the title role and Alan Sues as Moriarty.
+The premiere of The Goodbye Girl took place at the Shubert in 1993 prior to its Broadway run.
 The show was an adaption by Neil Simon of his screenplay of the same name with music by Marvin Hamlisch and lyrics by David Zippel and starred Bernadette Peters and Martin Short.
 In July 1995, the stage adaption of Victor/Victoria premiered starring Julie Andrews, Tony Roberts and Michael Nouri.
 It ran until September when it moved to New York.
 In December 2001, John Lithgow starred in Sweet Smell of Success.
 Movin' Out, based on the songs of Billy Joel and conceived, choreographed and directed by Twyla Tharp, premiered in June 2002.
 The final production before renovation was Monty Python's Spamalot which began its pre-Broadway run in December 2004.
 The production was directed by Tony and Academy Award-winner Mike Nichols and starred David Hyde Pierce, Tim Curry and Hank Azaria.

-The theatre will host the Pre-Broadway premiere of Boop!
-The Betty Boop Musical November 19 - December 31, 2023 before the show moves to Broadway.
-Jerry Mitchell will direct and the show will feature music by David Foster, lyrics by Susan Birkenhead with a book by Bob Martin.
+The theatre hosted the Pre-Broadway premiere of Boop!
+The Musical, which ran from November 19 to December 31, 2023.
+Directed by Jerry Mitchell, the show featured music by David Foster, lyrics by Susan Birkenhead, and a book by Bob Martin.
+The show opened in New York City in 2025.